fcalderon/pr-release-bot/README.md

 These are a few upcoming features I have in mind for this bot:

-* Add the ability to disable comments
+* Add the ability to disable comments (#11)
-* Add the ability to add a RegEx pattern to determine whether a pull request should be released
+* Add the ability to add a RegEx pattern to determine whether a pull request should be released (#12)
-* Add the ability to have different detection strategies (e.g. a branch name, regex pattern against branch names or pull request title, pull request label, etc.)
+* Add the ability to have different detection strategies (e.g. a branch name, regex pattern against branch names or pull request title, pull request label, etc.)(#13)
-* Make the bot smarter by detecting accidental duplicated release versions, or a accidental downgrades (e.g. 1.1.0 -> 1.0.0)
+* Make the bot smarter by detecting accidental duplicated release versions, or a accidental downgrades (e.g. 1.1.0 -> 1.0.0) (#14)
-* Block merging the pull request if it should be released but some information is missing (e.g. version name)
+* Block merging the pull request if it should be released but some information is missing (e.g. version name) (#15)
+* Add colors to labels (#8)

 ### Tests

-Although I am planning on doing so, I haven't added any tests to this yet.
+Although I am planning on doing so (#7), I haven't added any tests to this yet.
 Use at your own risk.

 ## Setup